House of Anubis: Season 1

-After finding seven relics, the Sibunas intuit that they must be put together to make the Cup of Ankh, a mythic cup capable of producing an elixir of life.
-However, the cup can only be assembled by one born on seven o'clock of the seventh day of the seventh month.
+After finding seven relics, the Sibunas guess that they must be put together to make the Cup of Ankh, a mythic cup capable of producing an elixir of life.
+However, the cup can only be assembled by one born at seven o'clock on the seventh day of the seventh month.
 As Joy's birthday is the seventh of July, it is revealed that Victor and his secret society, consisting of staff from the school, a police officer, a nurse, and Joy's father, conspired to force Joy to assemble the Cup of Ankh.
-They removed Joy from school, and destroyed evidence of her existence, to protect her from a former society member Rufus Zeno, who will stop at nothing to get the cup.
+They removed Joy from school, and destroyed evidence of her existence, to protect her from Rufus, who is revealed to be a former member of the society who will stop at nothing in his quest for immortality.
 However, on the 'chosen hour' of the cup's assembly, Joy realises that, as she was born at seven PM, she is not able to assemble the cup; Nina, however, shares Joy's birthday and was born at seven o'clock in the morning.
 Nina assembles the cup and, with the rest of Sibuna, fool Rufus into believing himself immortal.